Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-docstrings-pydocs" %} follow the [documentation guidelines](http://aka.ms/pydocs) unless explicitly overridden in this document.

-{% include requirement/MUST id="python-docstrings-all" %} provide docstrings for all public modules, types, and methods.
+{% include requirement/MUST id="python-docstrings-all" %} provide docstrings for all public modules, types, constants and functions.

 {% include requirement/MUST id="python-docstrings-kwargs" %} document any `**kwargs` directly consumed by a method.
 You may refer to the signature of a called method if the `**kwargs` are passed through.